 A muscle cramp can happen after working a muscle too hard or straining it, losing body fluids through sweat or simply holding a position for a long time.
 Often, however, the cause isn't known.

-Although most muscle cramps are harmless, some may be related to an underlying medical condition, such as:
+Most muscle cramps are harmless.
+But some might be related to a medical concern, such as:

-Factors that might increase your risk of muscle cramps include:
+Factors that might increase the risk of muscle cramps include:

-If you have a cramp, these actions may provide relief:
+If you have a cramp, these actions might help:

 While holding on to a chair, keep one leg back with your knee straight and your heel flat on the floor.
 Slowly bend your elbows and front knee and move your hips forward until you feel a stretch in your calf.
 Hold this position for 30 to 60 seconds.
 Switch leg positions and repeat with your other leg.

-Make an appointment with your doctor if you have muscle cramps that are severe, frequent and not getting better with self-care.
+See a health care provider if you have muscle cramps often that are severe and not getting better with self-care.

 Here's some information to help you get ready for your appointment.

-For muscle cramp, some basic questions to ask your doctor include:
+For muscle cramps, questions to ask your provider might include: